-- 1. An event from modeled CBC searches are preferred over an event from unmodeled Burst searches (see Searches for details on search pipelines). - 2.
-In the case of multiple CBC events, three-interferometer events are preferred over two-interferometer events, and two-interferometer events are preferred over single-interferometer events. - 3.
+- 1. A publishable event, meeting the public alert threshold, is given preference over one that does not meet the criteria. - 2.
+An event from modeled CBC searches is preferred over an event from unmodeled Burst searches (see Searches for details on search pipelines). - 3.
+In the case of multiple CBC events, three-interferometer events are preferred over two-interferometer events, and two-interferometer events are preferred over single-interferometer events. - 4.
 In the case of multiple CBC events with the same number of participating interferometers, the event with the highest SNR is preferred.
 In the case of multiple Burst events, the event with the lowest FAR is preferred.